For patients who recently had a surgery or procedure with Women’s Health and Surgery Center

 Women’s Health and Surgery Center

-EMERGENCIES: After hours and on weekends you can call the office and leave a message with the answering service for a physician to return your call.
-The answering service will page the physician on-call for your emergency.
+EMERGENCIES: After business hours, you can call the office and connect with the answering service for our on call provider to return your call.